Guest host: The Tonight Show

 This phrase was popularized on The Tonight Show during Johnny Carson's 30-year reign as host from 1962 to 1992.
 Toward the end of his tenure, Carson was granted more personal time off, and substitute hosts would be seen on the air more often.

 Some guest hosts of The Tonight Show have gone on to host talk shows of their own.
-Jay Leno would eventually succeed Johnny Carson as Tonight Show host; David Letterman went on to host Late Night with David Letterman in the time slot following Carson; Joan Rivers went on to host The Late Show Starring Joan Rivers on Fox; early Carson guest host Joey Bishop went on to host The Joey Bishop Show on rival ABC, and David Brenner hosted the short-lived Nightlife in the late-1980s.
+Jay Leno would eventually succeed Johnny Carson as The Tonight Show host; David Letterman went on to host Late Night with David Letterman in the time slot following Carson; Joan Rivers went on to host The Late Show Starring Joan Rivers on Fox; early Carson guest host Joey Bishop went on to host The Joey Bishop Show on rival ABC, and David Brenner hosted the short-lived Nightlife in the late-1980s.
 Richard Belzer hosted Hot Properties on the Lifetime network in the mid-1980s.
 Carson himself had earlier been a guest host on Tonight Starring Jack Paar.

 The Late Show with David Letterman

-The Late Show with David Letterman featured several weeks of guest hosts substituting for David Letterman throughout the 2000s while Letterman recovered from a quintuple bypass surgery and shingles.
+The Late Show with David Letterman featured several weeks of guest hosts substituting for David Letterman in 2000 when Letterman recovered from a quintuple bypass surgery and again in 2003 when he was recovering from shingles.
+The show also experimented in June 2003 with having guest hosts on Fridays but ceased doing so due to poor ratings.
+One of the guest hosts, Jimmy Fallon, went on to become host of both Late Night and The Tonight Show on NBC.
+The show also had guest hosts on a one-off basis in 2005 and 2007 when Letterman was unavailable.